KareemMAX/CPUScheduling/README.md

 # CPUScheduling
 CPU scheduling algorithms simulator and visualizer.
-Was made as an assignment for the Operating Systems course taught in Cairo University Fauclty of Computers and Artificial Inteligence.
+Was made as an assignment for the Operating Systems course taught in Cairo University Faculty of Computers and Artificial Intelligence.

 ## Features
 - A graphical user intreface showing wait and turnover time of each process,